gh-productivity-workshops/PetSpotR/workshop/README.md

 # Increasing Developer Productivity with GitHub Copilot and Codespaces

-Welcome to the workshop!
+👋 Welcome to the workshop!

-Codespaces:
+In this workshop, you'll learn lots of exciting skills around some of our most popular products.
+These include GitHub Codespaces and GitHub Copilot.

+### Codespaces

+Cloud computing has exploded in the past few decades.
+No longer do we need high spec computers with lots of credentials.
+Instead, we can code from almost anywhere in the world.
+[GitHub Codespaces](https://github.com/features/codespaces) is a fully configured development environment.
+You can spin up a Codespace in seconds, and all you need is an internet connection and a browser.
+In this workshop you'll learn how to:

 - Start a new Codespace
   - (What is a Codespace and the benefits?)
   - Rather than create, go to create with options
   - See the available machine sizes and talk about policies
   - Create and watch it happening
   - (talk about policies while setup is going on)
-- Run and Debug - use the "✅ Debug with Dapr" configuration
+- Run and Debug in a Codespace- use the "✅ Debug with Dapr" configuration
   - (Talk about ports and what's happening, port visibility)
   - In `src/backend/app.py`, put a breakpoint on line 45 (`print(f'Pet state retrieved', flush=True)`)
   - Open app on port 5114
   - Go to *I lost my pet* and fill out the form.
 Use any image, we don't actually process them.
   - Notice the breakpoint has been hit and you can examine the `data` object.
   - Stop the running debuggers
-- Codespaces Detail
+- Understand the details around Codespaces
   - Open the `.devcontainer/devcontainer.json` file and explore.
 (Focus on the following):
     - `image` - this is the docker image the Codespace uses.
 You can also create your own, and have a docker compose file for multi-stage builds.
     - `onCreateCommand` - this lets us run our own scripts when the Codespace is created.
 There's also `postCreateCommand` if you need to wait until everything is ready to go.